From Leonardo da Vinci's 15th-century sketches to the very first manned gliders and airplanes, these early prototypes made modern flight possible.

 35 of 45

-Jannus used "flying boats" like these to make history as both the pilot of the first plane out of which a parachute jump was made (1912) and as the pilot of the world's first commercial airplane flight, which ran from St. Petersburg, Florida to Tampa, Florida on January 1, 1914.
+Jannus used "flying boats" like these to make history.
+He was both the pilot of the first plane from which a parachute jump was made (1912) and the pilot of the world's first commercial airplane flight, which ran from St. Petersburg, Florida, to Tampa, Florida, on Jan.
+1, 1914.

-Two years later, Jannus died when the plane he was using to train Russian military pilots crashed into the Black Sea.Wikimedia Commons
+Two years later, Jannus died when the plane he was using to train Russian military pilots crashed into the Black Sea.Public Domain

 36 of 45

-Army personnel demonstrate the ability of Samuel Franklin Cody's Mark VI aircraft to serve as an ambulance plane, most likely near Aldershot, England, 1913.Royal Engineers/Imperial War Museums/Wikimedia Commons
+Army personnel demonstrate the ability of Samuel Franklin Cody's Mark VI aircraft to serve as an ambulance plane near Aldershot, England.
+Circa 1913.Royal Engineers/Imperial War Museums/Wikimedia Commons

 37 of 45

-French inventor Louis Blériot sits in one of his early flying machines inside his workshop, circa 1909.
+French inventor Louis Blériot sits in one of his early flying machines inside his workshop.
+Early 1900s.

-Blériot would soon achieve fame by making the first flight across the English Channel in a heavier-than-air craft as well as making the first true monoplane.Bain News Service/Library of Congress
+Blériot achieved fame in July 1909 by making the first flight across the English Channel in a heavier-than-air craft as well as building the first true monoplane.Bain News Service/Library of Congress

 38 of 45